htkhiem/ktt-hierarchical-thesis/doc/source/dev/pytorch/add_model.rst

 ``forward``
 ^^^^^^^^^^^

-The core of every model is the ``forward()`` method.
+The core of every PyTorch model is the ``forward()`` method.
 Similarly to PyTorch modules, this method implements how input data flows through the topology and become output data to be returned.

 Our simple model will simply accept ``(ids, mask)`` as returned by the DistilBERT tokeniser (more on this in the ``fit()`` method), send it to the local DistilBERT encoder instance then forward the last hidden layer's ``[CLS]`` token to the classifier head.
 The output of the classifier head is a tensor of classification scores at the leaf level, of shape (minibatch, level_sizes[-1]).